marciorasf/hippocards-web/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-* You have installed Node.js version 12.22.0 or above
+* You have installed Node.js version 12.22.0 or above.
 * You have yarn installed.
 * You have the [hippocards-api](https://github.com/marciorasf/hippocards-api) running.